 - Small shutter speed range.

 I develop my own film.
-While that cuts down on costs, shooting 120 film is still expensive.
+While that cuts down on costs, shooting medium format 120 film is still expensive.

 - Yashica Mat-124G